DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileUploader/1 Configuration/labelText.md

 ---
 ---
 ##### shortDescription
-Specifies the text displayed on the area to which an end-user can drop a file.
+Specifies the text displayed on the area to which an end user can drop a file.

 ---